typelevel/cats-effect/site/src/main/tut/tutorial/tutorial.md

   } yield (inStream, outStream)
 ```

-We want to ensure that once we are done using each stream is closed, no matter
+We want to ensure that streams are closed once we are done using them, no matter
 what.
 That is precisely why we use `Resource` in both `inputStream` and
 `outputStream` functions, each one returning one `Resource` that encapsulates
 the actions for opening and then closing each stream.  `inputOutputStreams`
 encapsulates both resources in a single `Resource` instance that will be
-available once the creation has been successful.
-As seen in the code above
+available once the creation of both streams has been successful, and only in
-`Resource` instances can be combined in for-comprehensions as they implement
+that case.
+As seen in the code above `Resource` instances can be combined in
-`flatMap`.
-Note also that when releasing resources we also take care of any
+for-comprehensions as they implement `flatMap`.
+Note also that when releasing
-possible error during the release itself.
-In this case we just 'swallow' the
+resources we must also take care of any possible error during the release
+itself, for example with the `handleErrorWith` call as we do in the code above.
-error, but normally it would be at least logged.
+In this case we just 'swallow' the error, but normally it would be at least
+logged.

 Optionally we could have used `Resource.fromAutoCloseable` to define our
 resources, that method creates `Resource` instances over objects that implement